TUNA: A streamlined quantum chemistry program for atoms and diatomics: Implementation

 The philosophy of TUNA mirrors that of Python: both trade raw speed for simplicity and clarity.
 The program is implemented in Python 3, making extensive use of NumPy \cite{Harris2020:585} and SciPy \cite{Virtanen2020:17} for numerical operations and Matplotlib \cite{Matplotlib} for integrated plotting.
 Vectorised NumPy tensor contractions --- particularly through the \texttt{einsum} function --- keep the code compact and readable while supporting high-order correlated methods.
 Beyond these modules, dependencies have been kept to a minimum to make installation as simple as possible.

 Diatomic symmetry is exploited throughout to improve efficiency, most significantly in the McMurchie--Davidson evaluation of molecular integrals over Gaussian basis functions, where the parity of a linear molecule aligned on the $z$-axis yields substantial speedups.
 Because these integrals are difficult to vectorise this module is implemented in Cython \cite{Cython} --- a compiled extension language for Python.
-Utilisation of symmetry and avoiding writing to disk makes TUNA competitive in speed with well-established general-purpose quantum chemistry codes.
+Utilisation of symmetry, avoiding writing to disk and OpenMP multithreading in the Cython code makes TUNA competitive in speed with well-established general-purpose quantum chemistry codes \cite{Dagum1998}.